daryllxd/lifelong-learning/self-improvement/reddit.md

 If you get chickenpox then you break out in spots, and everyone understands it - you're still you, just a bit itchier and with spots all over you.

-When someone gets seriously depressed (to the point they can no longer function) they break out in sadness, self-absorbtion and generally being trying and frustrating to be around.
+When someone gets seriously depressed (to the point they can no longer function) they break out in sadness, self-absorption and generally being trying and frustrating to be around.
 The trouble is that unlike spots - where you're the same person and only the surface has changed - with depression often who you are changes.
-You aren't you any more... at least unless "you" was always an apathetic, miserable person wrapped up in their own head and who frequently lets down their friends or makes little effort to keep in contact with them.
+You aren't you any more, at least unless "you" was always an apathetic, miserable person wrapped up in their own head and who frequently lets down their friends or makes little effort to keep in contact with them.

-If you have spots and you're an a relationship where looks are important (say, a celebrity spokesperson or model) then it's up to you to cover them up or otherwise manage them, or its understandable if the relationship breaks down or ends.
+If you have spots and you're in a relationship where looks are important (say, a celebrity spokesperson or model) then it's up to you to cover them up or otherwise manage them, or its understandable if the relationship breaks down or ends.
 Friendships are relationships based on personalities and behaviour, so if one party's personality and/or behaviour changes radically, it seems the height of self-entitlement to demand the relationship continues unaffected.

 I don't mean to round down on anyone - especially anyone who's depressed, but I've seen serious depression up close and personal, both from the inside and the outside, and this common "oh man, I got depressed and lost many of my friends; oh well I guess they weren't real friends anyway" is sometimes true but often deeply unfair.